How do cells sense mechanical cues? |

 How well do plants maintain their structural integrity? |

-Even though qualitatively speaking it is clear that plants auto-adjust its structural engineering, how well - quantitatively speaking - they maintain stability in face of combinations of mechanical challenges remains elusive.
+It has been long established that plants auto-adjust its body (shoot and root - through development and physiology) to remain structurally sound.
+However, how well - quantitatively speaking - they maintain stability in face of mechanical challenges remains as yet unresolved.

 Nature invented numerous strategies to fly.
 Unlike animals that carry out muscle-based flight, plants (especially their fruits and seeds) travel in air with clever structural designs that increase air drag.
 A great example is the dandelion, for which a bundle of intricate hairs called pappus carry the seed over miles of distance with only a little help from wind.
 As familiar as the flight of dandelion is, we actually didn't know how it works.